 Go for It

 Confidence is key.
-If you portray that you know you’ll do a great job regardless of your lack of experience, the hiring manager may care more about having a great worker, than someone with experience but who may be lazy or unmotivated.
+If you portray that you know you’ll do a great job regardless of having no relevant experience, the hiring manager may care more about having a great worker, than someone with experience but who may be lazy or unmotivated.
 Be confident in your abilities and if all else fails, you’ve practiced how to think outside of the box and now you have the chance to apply to other similar or completely different opportunities!